Have you just moved to New York City?

 You will find that New York City is the most culturally diverse city in the world.
 Make a list of all the things you want to visit, but make sure they are recommended by locals and not the most popular tourist spots.

 If you have a smartphone, you can use apps to plan your trip.
-There are many good free ones, such as Moove It and TripGo.
+There are many good free ones, such as TripGo.
 The latter provides multi-modal transport options, combining public and private modes to give you the most suitable plans depending on your priorities.

 Ways of transportation